-Hansen, a Republican, was the representative for Idaho's 2nd congressional district from 1969 to 1974.
+Hansen was the representative for Idaho’s 2nd congressional district and was a Republican.
+He served from 1969 to 1974.

 Hansen is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1974 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 The chart is based on the bills Hansen sponsored and cosponsored.
 See full analysis methodology.

 Hansen sponsored bills primarily in these issue areas: